 What is Hemifacial Spasm?

 Hemifacial Spasm, which is also known as a facial twitch, involves the facial muscles on one side of the face.
-Most commonly, it starts in an eye muscle as an infrequent involuntary twitch or flutter.
-In most cases, the facial spasm starts around the eye area and progresses to the mouth muscles on one side of the face.
+Most commonly, it starts in an eye muscle as an infrequent, involuntary twitch or flutter.
+Over time, the facial spasm progresses to the mouth muscles on one side of the face.
 The neck and forehead are usually the last parts of the face to be affected by hemifacial spasm.
+This condition develops when the facial nerve becomes irritated or compressed, most often by a nearby blood vessel.
+As time progresses, people can experience prolonged muscle contractions and these tonic spasms can even involve the superficial muscles of the neck on the same side.

 As time progresses, people can experience prolonged muscle contractions or facial spasm on one side in the affected areas of the face.